 Sara is the JCRC's Director of Education, Programs and Services.
 Sara's career at JCRC started with launching the Student- to- Student initiative, a critical program empowering Jewish teens to combat antisemitism.
 Previously, she was the Director of Nishmah: The St. Louis Jewish Women’s Project, a department of the Jewish Community Center in St. Louis, Missouri, and has headed up projects and divisions of the Jewish Federations of Boston and St. Louis.
 She also served the Jewish community of India under the auspices of the American Jewish Joint Distribution Committee.

-She lives with her husband Rabbi Hyim Shafner and their three children in Washington, DC.
+She lives with her husband Rabbi Hyim Shafner in Washington, DC.